pulp/pulpproject.org/get_involved.md

 participate in real-time.
 See the [triage process](https://docs.pulpproject.org/bugs-features.html#triage) for more details.
 You can also read through the [triage archives](https://logs.pulpproject.org/pulp-meeting/).

+## Community Forum

+At the moment, we are trialling our very own [Pulp Community Discourse](https://discourse.pulpproject.org).
+Come along and introduce yourself and your project, or describe an issue you're having.
+We'd love to hear from you.

+## Chat to us

+The Pulp community's primary communication channel is Matrix.

+We have corresponding Libera.Chat rooms for every Matrix room, so if you use IRC exclusively, you can find us there too.

+* Join [**pulp** on Matrix](https://matrix.to/#/!HWvLQmBGVPfJfTQBAu:matrix.org?via=libera.chat&via=matrix.org&via=ctrl-c.liu.se) for User support.

+* Join [**#pulp-dev** on Matrix](https://matrix.to/#/!aVApiNMtnstWbwDcVU:matrix.org?via=libera.chat&via=matrix.org&via=ctrl-c.liu.se) for Developer discussion.

 ## Found a Security Issue?